muxinc/mux-ruby/docs/MetricsApi.md

 List breakdown values

-List the breakdown values for a specific metric
+List the breakdown values for a specific metric.

 ### Examples